10% OFF WITH CODE:

 In order to make boating safer for all Canadians, the government now legally requires vessels to have an appropriately-sized lifejacket or PFD for each person on board.
 Find out which types of lifejackets and PFDs are approved in Canada and other rules and regulations governing their use in this article from the experts at Drive a Boat Canada.

-The terms “lifejacket” and “PFD” are often used interchangeably, but they actually refer to different types of devices.
-Here are the differences between lifejackets and PFDs.
+Note: The terms “lifejacket” and “PFD” are often used interchangeably, but they actually refer to different types of safety devices.

 Lifejackets